eid-privacy/eid-privacy.github.io/_posts/2025-12-15-docknetwork-crypto-library.md

 After evaluating many options, one library stood out: **Dock Network's crypto library** ([github.com/docknetwork/crypto](https://github.com/docknetwork/crypto)).

+The library was created and open-sourced by [dock.io](https://www.dock.io/); a digital identity startup, and Currently maintained by their lead cryptographer [Lovesh Harchandani](https://github.com/lovesh)

 # Why We Chose Dock

 Two factors made it attractive:

-1. **Focused scope**: It targets only E-ID primitives—BBS+ signatures, accumulators, and zero-knowledge proofs
+1. **Focused scope**: It targets only E-ID cryptography, BBS+ signatures, accumulators, and zero-knowledge proofs.
 2. **Full coverage**: From low-level Schnorr proofs to complete proof systems, all in one place, all dedicated to E-ID systems

 The codebase is well-engineered.
 Each primitive lives in its own Rust crate.
 Code references academic papers.